Kethanvr/Lawgic/README.md

 streamlit run app.py
 ```

-Navigate to `http://localhost:8501` in your web browser to interact with the ClearClause Legal AI Assistant.
+Navigate to `http://localhost:8501` in your web browser to interact with the Lawgic Legal AI Assistant.

 ---